haiphamcoder/Explore-Apache-Iceberg/README.md

 To write SQL, a mechanism to distinguish which files in our storage are part of the dataset or table we want to run the SQL against was needed.
 This resulted in the birth of the Hive table format which recognized a directory and the files inside it as a table.

-Over time. people moved away from using Hadoop clusters to using Cloud Object storage as it was easier to manage and cheaper to use.
+Over time, people moved away from using Hadoop clusters to using Cloud Object storage as it was easier to manage and cheaper to use.
 MapReduce also fell out of favor for other distributed query engines like Apache Spark, Presto, and Dremio.
 What did stick around was the Hive table format which became the standard in the space for recognizing files in your storage as singular tables on which you can run analytics.

 A distinguishing feature of the data lake as compared to the data warehouse is the ability to leverage different compute engines for different workloads.
 This is important because thereâ€™s never been a silver bullet of a compute engine that is best for every workload.
 This is just inherent to the nature of computing since there are always tradeoffs, and what you decide to tradeoff determines what a given system is good for and what it is not as well suited for.